anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Honesty is the first chapter in the book of wisdom.
+Quote: Love isn't something you find.
+Love is something that finds you.

-By: Thomas Jefferson
+By: Loretta Young